pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-hierarchical-binomial-model.myst.md

 az.style.use("arviz-darkgrid")
 ```

-This short tutorial demonstrates how to use PyMC3 to do inference for the rat tumour example found in chapter 5 of *Bayesian Data Analysis 3rd Edition* {cite:p}`gelman2013bayesian`.
-Readers should already be familiar with the PyMC3 API.
+This short tutorial demonstrates how to use PyMC to do inference for the rat tumour example found in chapter 5 of *Bayesian Data Analysis 3rd Edition* {cite:p}`gelman2013bayesian`.
+Readers should already be familiar with the PyMC API.

 Suppose we are interested in the probability that a lab rat develops endometrial stromal polyps.
 We have data from 71 previously performed trials and would like to use this data to perform inference.